 Information pertaining to natural gas and oil wells, including drilling permits, drilling starts ("spuds"), and other alert-worthy events, are downloaded from the state agencies that make those data publicly available:

 NRC - Reports of oil and hazardous materials spills and related incidents are downloaded daily from the National Response Center (NRC), the nation's official site for polluters, responders and concerned citizens to report such incidents.
+We publish these reports on SkyTruth Alerts.
 We encourage anyone who may have witnessed an oil or hazmat spill to immediately file an accurate report with the NRC, including a latitude/longitude location.
 Most of the pollution incidents shown on these maps are derived from the NRC, and involve a variety of causes and materials.
 Only some of these incidents are related to oil and gas production and transportation.
 We do not display all of the reports published by the NRC; many lack adequate information to put them on a map.
 The filter we apply to the NRC reports is as follows:

 1. Eliminate any report that cannot be assigned a geographic location.

 2. Reports which can be located are placed on the map using the best location information available, starting from the top of the following list and proceeding down until a location can be determined:

 Lease block id given (offshore) - location used is the centroid of the the lease block

 Street address - we use Google Maps to geocode the street address if given.
 If Google can geocode it then we use it.
 Sometimes this is just a point on the road, and we do not know where the precise street address is

 Zip code - if given, we use the centroid of the zip code